-This route included: some exhilarating and nervous moments passing through closed Cotopaxi volcano National Park via a back route and some private property; immense guilt after accidentally clocking a dog on the head with a rock on the road less travelled to Quilatoa (sorry God); enduring hailstorms, fording streams and hiking through mud on the north side of Ecuador’s highest peak Chimborazo (which I resolved to return and climb); and following some manmade water channels by a somewhat treacherous drop off (real heart in the mouth moments).
-All part of the norm crossing Ecuador’s mountains; part of the route follows the Dammer / Cass Trans Ecuador Mountain Bike Route (TEMBR).
+Snaking through three classic giant volcanoes, this is an undeniable highlight on the Trans Ecuador and not to be missed.
+My particular experience involved exhilarating and nervous moments passing through closed Cotopaxi volcano National Park; enduring hailstorms, fording streams and hiking through mud on the north side of Ecuador’s highest peak Chimborazo (which I resolved to return and climb); and following some manmade water channels by a somewhat treacherous drop off (heart in the mouth moments).
+All part of the norm crossing Ecuador’s mountains.

 (This was done some months ago and I’m now finally re-united with my laptop.)

 Next: The Trans Ecuador continues to Cuenca…

 11 thoughts on “Avenida de los volcanes – Trans Ecuador 3 – Cotopaxi, Chimborazo, Quilatoa”

 So funny!
 I rode with Brian from Medellin to Zapatoca!
 Awesome that you two shared some trail too!
 Now we just need to close the rope and hang in Peru!

 Yes that would be awesome!
 No doubt you’ll catch me up. haha

 This route looks awesome, but as you suggested I would like to avoid the water channels/bridges.
 Do you recall where it is best to diverge from the route you took to avoid them?